 Examines furniture, ceramics, glass, patterns and dress from Art Nouveau to the pluralism of today, combining academic study of 20th Century and contemporary decorative arts.

-This programme examines the history of photography from its inception to its current position at the center of the fine art world.
-Other relevant topics considered include photojournalism, advertising imagery and photography’s rising relevance in the art market.
+Programmes examine the history of photography from its inception to its current position at the center of the fine art world.

 Sotheby’s Institute offers a range of art history classes and courses that examine the seminal movements and most important theories in the history of art.